 - Simplified due diligence is a lesser level of scrutiny for companies with a low or almost non-existent risk profile for money laundering.

 - Basic due diligence requires an ID of the customer based on a reliable and independent source as well as an analysis of the nature of the business.

 - Enhanced due diligence (EDD) is aimed at high-risk individuals and requires information on the source of funds, the nature of the business relationship and transaction purpose.

 To fulfill KYC, financial services companies must practice ongoing monitoring, particularly for customers with a high-risk profile.
-After the initial customer ID and due diligence processes are complete, they must create a plan that monitors financial transactions to ensure that all activity looks normal.
+After the initial customer ID and due diligence processes are complete, they must perform ongoing AML screening and create a plan that monitors financial transactions to ensure that transaction patterns look normal.

 If any customer’s transactions exhibit spikes, cross-country transactions or other unusual activity, they will require additional checks to prove that the activity was property authorized by the true user of the account and is not fraudulent or money laundering activity.